TosbackCgusBridge-Bot/CGUs-versions/Abercrombie & Fitch/Privacy Policy.md

   Supported Web Browsers

-Abercrombie.com supports Microsoft Internet Explorer 10.0+ and Apple Safari 7.0+.
+Abercrombie.com supports Microsoft Internet Explorer 11.0+, Android 4.4+, Apple OS X 10.9+, and Apple iOS 8+.
 We recommend if you are viewing our websites on Google Chrome or Mozilla Firefox to download the latest version in order to maximize your experience, otherwise you may not be able to access or utilize all pages on our websites as intended.

   Questions/Contact Us